 (a) In all cases a detailed account of the material, together with a clinical history of the case, should be available.
 Absence of these may frequently cause much unnecessary labour and expense, as the source and nature of the material generally suggest the line of attack.
 Thus urethral pus may require methods of examination quite different from those employed in the examination of pus from cases of empyema, meningitis or a subcutaneous abscess.
 A naked-eye examination of the material frequently provides useful information of the type of infection present.
-Fluid faces with hæmorrhage suggests dysentery; the presence of yellowish granules in samples of pus indicates actinomycosis; a relatively clear pleural or cerebro-spinal fluid directs attention to the possibility of infection with the tubercle bacillus.
+Fluid fæces with hæmorrhage suggests dysentery; the presence of yellowish granules in samples of pus indicates actinomycosis; a relatively clear pleural or cerebro-spinal fluid directs attention to the possibility of infection with the tubercle bacillus.
 The presence of a foul odour is usually indicative of the activity of some proteolytic organism, such as the anaerobic bacteria.

-The collection of the various samples also requires close All risk of contamination must be avoided, and attention. special methods are used in obtaining different specimens.
+The collection of the various samples also requires close attention.
+All risk of contamination must be avoided, and special methods are used in obtaining different specimens.
 When collecting blood or material, such as pus, from the subcutaneous tissues or serous cavities, the skin is treated with some disinfectant, such as iodine, and the material is collected by means of a sterile syringe.
+Blood is usually obtained from the median vein in the antecubital fossa.
 In the case of superficial lesions, such as skin abscesses or urethral pus, the local lesion is well cleansed, and fresh material, e.g., pus or vesicular fluid, is expressed and collected either in a sterile pipette or on a sterile swab or the platinum loop.
+Suitable media, such as blood-agar or broth, are then inoculated.

-The collection of urine for a general bacteriological examination is carried out by means of a catheter.
+The collection of urine for a general bacteriological examination is carried out by means of a catheter into a sterile container.

 In the case of throat swabs the patient's mouth should be opened as widely as possible, the tongue depressed with a spatula and the patient asked to say "ah-ah."
 Illumination should be provided by a pocket-torch and the swab rubbed firmly against the lesion; it is important to avoid touching the healthy mucosa of the mouth.
 Material from the naso-pharynx is collected on a West's swab, which is a long flexible wire with a swab at one end; this is contained in a curved glass-tube which is plugged at both ends.
-When required the plugs are removed, the tube held at the back of the mouth, the curved portion being directed towards the naso-pharynx and the swab is pushed out and rubbed against the mucosa ; it is then replaced in the glass-tube and withdrawn.
+When required the plugs are removed, the tube held at the back of the mouth, the curved portion being directed towards the naso-pharynx and the swab is pushed out and rubbed against the mucosa; it is then replaced in the glass-tube and withdrawn.
 The swab is protected by the glass-tube and unnecessary oral contamination is thus avoided.